arodriguez133/arodriguez133/README.md

 <h1 align="center">Hi 👋, I'm Adan</h1>
-<h3 align="center">I am a passionate full-stack software developer currently a student at Bloomtech institute of technology.</h3>
+<h3 align="center">I am a passionate full-stack software developer</h3>
 <p align="center"> I live in Colona, Illinois: A very small, quiet town about 2 hours west of Chicago.
-I'm on the search for my first job in tech.
-I aspire to work in a larger city, and I can't wait to see what opportunities are available to me.
 I love golf and locally owned restaurants.
 Feel free to reach out and connect!
-I love new opportunities to meet new people who are ambitious and curious about life</p>
+I love new opportunities to meet new people who are ambitious and curious about coding, and new technologies</p>

 - 🌱 I’m currently learning **D3.js, data visualization techniques, and improving skills working with animation libraries**